 Explanation of the special status of Surah Al-Tariq in Islamic Tradition

 Surah Al-Tariq is a Meccan Surah that was revealed to the Prophet Muhammad PBUH in Mecca.
-And it is one of the Al-Mufassal Surahs which gives warning to the disbelievers of Judgment Day and what will happen to them in it.
+It is one of the Al-Mufassal Surahs that gives warning to the disbelievers of Judgment Day and what will happen to them in it.

 It was revealed by Allah to firm the hearts of the believers in their first phase of Islam and to warn the disbelievers that they will be accountable for their doings and their denying of the truth as well.

 Importance of reciting Surah Al-Tariq and its benefits